anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R2D15 2020-12-01
+Shopping cart REST API.
+Managed to refactor the stocklevel add/remove models to be safer.
+Had to use normal sql syntax since as I couldn't find a way to to it using node-sql.
+But that is not more important than an optimized query -- which still does not prevent edge cases but it's better than it was.
+Also added more endpoints, found some HUGE bugs, and finished up the brief api reference in the readme.
+Done for now.
+But I realised I wasn't updating the dates in the db when things are updated. oops.

 ### R2D14 2020-11-30
 Shopping cart REST API.
 Finalized a table schema for my cart orders.
 It's not very robust.
 Kind of cauing issues.
 But I need to focus on a solution that works.
 Struggling to get my head around edge cases and the node-sql dialect to achieve certain things in one query instead of 3 (which I'm doing now for reserving / releasing stock).
 Wrote some unit tests and found some good bugs to fix.